alheka/seventimeapi/source/includes/_Expenses.md

 distributor        |  | If specified, expenses that match the parameter will be included. fromDate           |  | If specified, expenses registered after or on this date will be included.
 The date has to be in the format 'YYYY-MM-DD' toDate             |  | If specified, expenses registered before or on this date will be included.
-The date has to be in the format 'YYYY-MM-DD' sortBy             |  | If specified, a sort will be made on the specified parameter sortDirection      |  | "ascending" or "descending".
+The date has to be in the format 'YYYY-MM-DD' lastModified       |  | If specified, expenses that has been modified since the specified timestamp will be included.
+Accepted formats: 'YYYY-MM-HH HH:MM', 'YYYY-MM-HH HH:MM:SS', 'YYYY-MM-HHTHH:MM', 'YYYY-MM-HHTHH:MM:SS' sortBy             |  | If specified, a sort will be made on the specified parameter sortDirection      |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending